Howard Vernon (Australian actor)

 Howard Vernon (20 May 1848 – 26 July 1921) was an Australian actor best known for his performances in comic roles of the Gilbert and Sullivan operas with the J. C. Williamson company.

 In 1872, Vernon began to perform in a variety of operettas with several companies, including Alice May's company, in Australia and on tour in Asia and as far away as England and America.
 He joined the Williamson company in 1881, where he remained for 25 years, playing comic roles.
 After 1906, he toured and performed, mostly in England, retiring to Australia in 1914.

 Early life and career

-Vernon was born in Collins Street, Melbourne, and grew up in that city.
+Vernon was born in Melbourne and grew up in that city.
 His name was originally John Lett, and he was the son of Richard Prince Lett, a brickmaker who built the "Cricketer's Arms", one of Melbourne's first hotels, and his wife Jane Catherine, née Williamson.
 He was educated at the Richmond Church of England school, then worked as a clerk at the age of 15 and the next year as a tea-taster and blender.
 He made his stage debut at the age of eighteen, at Ballarat, Victoria, in a farce, Turn Him Out.